emoncse/Firebase-Push-Notification---Django/README.md

 ## Notes
 - Ensure the Firebase Admin SDK JSON file is correctly configured.
-- Use the `/save-token/` endpoint to save device tokens before sending notifications.
 - This project is for development purposes only.
 Do not use the development server in production.

 ## License